rmwood367/cs386-Group10-Project/Reports/Week2_Report.md

 - [ ] GitHub Summary: 3 commits : 3 Pull Requrests

 ## Retrospective
-1. Appreciation: Every teammate's interview answers to continue developing the project
+1. Appreciation: Every teammate's interview answers to continue developing the project.
+Everyone is contributing to the success of the project and we are working together well.
-2. Successes: Had a better understanding on what we are dealing with; more grounded than having a vague project
+2. Successes: Had a better understanding on what we are dealing with; more grounded than having a vague project.
-3. Failures: Recieved vague answers from the interviews
+3. Failures: Recieved vague answers from the interviews.
+This was our first week of doing work beyond brainstorming, and our communication could've been better.
-4. Barriers:
+4. Barriers: Time is probably our biggest barrier.
+It is hard to get work done on this outside of our scheduled times, so that's very important to stick to.
-5. What we should try next time:
+5. What we should try next time: We need to make sure we have a place to meet and communicate throughout the week.

 ## Next Steps:
 * Ryan Wood: